mitrefccace/busylightapi/README.md

 The BusyLightAPI class is a generic API for any external interface.
 It depends on platform-specific runtime libraries from the hid4java project (see *hid4java\src\main\resources*).

+### lightserver

+The lightserver program is a GUI for integrating a BusyLight with the ACE Direct platform.
+It provides a RESTful interface via localhost only, to the ACE Direct agent portal.
+It is only available locally on the agent's desktop computer.
+When the agent status changes, the portal makes RESTful calls to the lightserver.
+The ACE Direct portal makes the initial connection to lightserver, and all requests to localhost will work after that.
+This is an improvement on the BusyLightAD program, since a unique URL is not required.
+The lightserver application is the current and preferred interface between the BusyLight and ACE Direct.

 ### BusyLightGUI

 The BusyLightGUI program is a sample GUI that uses the BusyLightAPI class to control the device.
 This is a sample test program that demonstrates the various capabilities of the BusyLight.